15 players you didn’t realise were at Arsenal: Benayoun, Britton, Gayle…

 — Soccer AM (@SoccerAM) January 23, 2018

-When Freeman makes his Premier League bow with Sheffield United, a few Arsenal fans might think his name sounds familiar.
+When Freeman made his Premier League bow with Sheffield United, a few Arsenal fans probably thought his name sounded familiar.

-That’ll be because the set piece maestro was picked up by Arsène Wenger shortly after making his Gillingham debut at the age of just 15.
+That was because the set-piece maestro was picked up by Arsene Wenger shortly after making his Gillingham debut at the age of just 15.

-While he never made the grade at the Emirates, he’s since built his way back, showing good things come to those who wait.
+While he never made the grade at the Emirates, he built his way back, showing good things come to those who wait.